wkumari/draft-wkumari-opsawg-sdi/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on January 9, 2017.
+   This Internet-Draft will expire on March 9, 2017.

-Kumari                   Expires January 9, 2017                [Page 1]
+Kumari                    Expires March 9, 2017                 [Page 1]

-Internet-Draft                  template                       July 2016
+Internet-Draft                  template                  September 2016

 Copyright Notice